ViaScientific/vfdocs/docs/ViaFoundry/demo_developer_tutorial.md

 ## Introduction

-Via Foundry is an easy-to-use platform for creating, deploying, and executing complex nextflow pipelines for high throughput data processing.
+Via Foundry is an easy-to-use, intuitive platform for creating, deploying, and executing complex multi-omics pipelines for high-throughput data processing.

 ## Foundry provides: